 Banning questions about salary history is one way to interrupt the cycle.
-If an employer doesn’t know your salary history, then they need to base their offer on the market value of the position and the skills you’re bringing to the table, which is a much more fair way to do business.
+If an employer doesn’t know your salary history, this can help to keep salaries competitive and moving in the direction of equity.

 How to respond if you’re asked for your salary history

 Despite the wave of new laws, most cities and states continue to allow interviewers to ask for your salary history, so it’s still likely to come up.
 Let’s look at three scenarios where you may get asked for your salary history and how to respond in each one.